 With a new flagship gallery and music galore, the Joint European Capital of Culture in Malta is putting on more than enough exciting events to shake off its pretty-but-sleepy tag.

-This is by far one of our favorite vacations.
-With a new flagship gallery and music galore, the Joint European Capital of Culture in Malta is putting on more than enough exciting events to shake off its pretty-but-sleepy tag.
-Read on to find out why…
+With a new flagship gallery and music galore, the 2018 joint European Capital of Culture is putting on more than enough exciting events to shake off its pretty-but-sleepy tag.

 Old Valletta has seen some intense years: 1565, for example, when it was besieged by Ottoman forces; and 1941, the height of the Axis powers’ attempts to bomb or starve Malta into submission.
 But it looks set to be an equally memorable, and much less harrowing, time, as more than 400 projects mark its year as European Capital of Culture.